The Fluorescent Veil: A Stealthy and Effective Physical Adversarial Patch Against Traffic Sign Recognition: Methodology

-\textbf{Color-based detection.} In the third step, we identify that the key colors in most traffic signs are yellow, blue, red, and black.
-We propose a color-based detection algorithm with the following steps.
-First, we define the lower and upper HSV color space \cite{smith1978color} tuples for each color in \autoref{tab:color}.
-Geometrically, these tuples define boxes in the HSV color space.
-Voxels in the input image falling inside these boxes are assigned a value of ``255'' in the output array, while those outside are assigned ``0''.
-Next, we merge the four color masks using a bitwise OR operator.
-We then apply morphological operations: opening to remove noise and small white specks, and closing to fill gaps.
+We define HSV \cite{smith1978color} ranges for each color in \autoref{tab:color}.
+Voxels falling inside these boxes are assigned a value of ``255'' in the output array, while those outside are assigned ``0''.
+The four color masks are merged via bitwise OR, followed by morphological opening and closing to reduce noise and fill gaps.
 Finally, we compare the areas identified by the two detectors.
 The larger area is selected as the region $A$ of the traffic sign, and the mask matrix $M_A$ is determined accordingly. \looseness=-1

-The results of our localization method, shown in \autoref{regions}, demonstrate its accuracy in identifying both the exterior and interior of traffic signs.
-By pinpointing different regions of the traffic sign, the method can apply perturbations more precisely within the valid areas. \looseness=-1

-\subsection{Fluorescence Modeling}
+\subsection{Fluorescence modeling}

 After identifying the legal area for perturbation, we aim to simulate the effect of fluorescent ink on a traffic sign, particularly under UV light.
-We observe that fluorescent ink typically appears semi-transparent and does not fully cover the traffic signs.
-To achieve this simulation, we follow three main steps: (1) Defining the parameters of the fluorescent ink, (2) Simulate the effect of the fluorescent ink on traffic signs, (3) Consider the interaction between light, traffic signs, and fluorescent ink.

 \textbf{Fluorescence definition.} First, we assume that the fluorescent ink is used to draw a circle, then the parameters of circle $C_0$ are defined as follows:

 corresponding to the following aspects of the circle $C_0$: \begin{itemize}[itemsep=-1pt] \item $(x_0, y_0) \in [W, H] \subset \mathbb{R}^2$: Coordinates of the circle in an image with width $W$ and height $H$.